Support &

 The "constraint" clause isn't limited to a single value, it can actually be rather complex.
 See the "sbatch" man page for details and examples.

-We have two types of GPU cards available on Kebnekaise, NVIDIA Tesla K80 (Kepler) and NVIDIA Tesla V100 (Volta).
+We have multiple types of GPU cards available on Kebnekaise, NVIDIA Tesla K80 (Kepler), NVIDIA Tesla V100 (Volta), and NVIDIA Ampere A100.

 To request GPU resources one has to include a GRES in the submit file.
 The general format is: